telerik/kendo-ui-builder/docs/views/index.md

 <div class="row separator-bottom">
 <div class="col-md-4 card-list-info">
     <h2>Built-In</h2>
-    <p>The built-in views offer a predefined layout and a set of predefined functionalities.</p> <p>Even though the layout of the built-in views cannot be edited, some of their properties allow you to modify them.
-For example, the Data Grid Form view will always render the Grid to the left and its form field to the right, but you can modify the data to which you bind the view, configure the columns it displays, or group its fields.</p>
+    <p>The built-in views offer a predefined layout and a set of predefined functionalities.
+Even though the layout of the built-in views cannot be edited, some of their properties allow you to modify them.</p> <p>For example, the Data Grid Form view will always render the Grid to the left and its form field to the right, but you can modify the data to which you bind the view, configure the columns it displays, or group its fields.</p>
 </div>
 <div class="col-md-8">
     <ul class="card-list row">